Search: 5348 results

 and said to them, “You must not bring the captives in here; for we are guilty before the Lord already, and what you intend to do will add more to our sins and our guilt.
 For our guilt is so great that His burning anger is against Israel.”

-He did what was right in the Lord’s sight just as his ancestor David had done.
+And he did what was right in the sight of Jehovah, according to all that David his father had done.

 Verse ConceptsImitating Good Kings